Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass

-where $\rho_{\rm tac}$ is the Higgs energy density at the end of the tachyonic phase (first semi-oscillation of the field) and $h_{\rm min}$, $h_{\rm max}$ indicate the positions of the new Hubble-induced minimum and the barrier.
-The tachyonically-enhanced energy density was found to follow the parametric behaviour
+with $\rho_{\rm tac}$ the Higgs energy density including the non-minimal coupling terms at the end of the tachyonic phase.
+The field values $h_{\rm min}$ and $h_{\rm max}$ correspond to the positions of the new Hubble-induced minimum and the top of the barrier, found by solving $\partial V_{\rm eff} / \partial h=0$.
+In order to obtain a good estimate of the Higgs self-coupling at the time when backreaction effects set in, we compute $\lambda(h_{\rm min})$ at the time of backreaction $z_{\rm br}\sim10$, which corresponds to $\mathcal{H}_{\rm br}\sim 0.5\mathcal{H}_{\rm kin}$ \cite{Opferkuch:2019zbd}.
+Indeed, the top-mass-dependent $h_{\rm min}$ scale is the typical amplitude of Higgs fluctuations a the end of the tachyonic phase.